Picovoice/cobra/demo/python/README.md

  --threshold 0.9
 ```

 Threshold is a floating point number within `[0, 1]`.
 A higher threshold reduces the miss rate at the cost of increased false alarm rate.
-A